-Part 1: Basic Transistor Drivers for Micro-Controllers
+Basic Bi-Polar and MOSFET Transistor Drivers for Micro-Controllers

 On this page we will look at transistor driver circuits using both bipolar transistors and power MOSFETs and will use them as electrical switches.
 Also note the concept of sink/source as we go along.
 When a "switch" supplies a voltage (on the "hot" side) such as a household light switch, we say the switch "sources" the voltage.
 If we put the switch on the neutral side of the load, we say we "sink" the voltage.
 All of the examples below assume a negative shared common.

 The internal circuits of the above two Darlingtons shows opposite electrical polarities.
 The diodes are used to protect the transistors from surges created when switching magnetic loads.

 Switching on a MOSFET